 Akari retreats back into the cardboard box.
 The cardboard box rustles and shakes for a bit before her heads pokes out from the box again.

-Akari: “How vexing… How did you manage to sink my ships with few shots missing?”
+Akari: “How vexing… How did you manage to sink my ships with a few shots without missing?”

 Anne: “You’re easy to read.”